What is Workplace Culture Type?

 Performance follows culture-strategy alignment

-Cameron and Quinn's research on the Competing Values Framework shows organisations with strong alignment between their culture type and their business strategy outperform misaligned competitors by 25-50% on revenue growth, profitability, and innovation metrics.
+Cameron and Quinn's research on the Competing Values Framework shows organizations with strong alignment between their culture type and their business strategy outperform misaligned competitors by 25-50% on revenue growth, profitability, and innovation metrics.
 Market cultures crush competitive industries.
 Clan cultures win in service businesses requiring long-term relationships.
 Adhocracy cultures dominate innovation-led markets.
 Hierarchy cultures excel in regulated industries.
-The failure mode is running the wrong culture for your strategy — like a hierarchy culture in a startup, or a clan culture in a sales organisation.
+The failure mode is running the wrong culture for your strategy, like a hierarchy culture in a startup, or a clan culture in a sales organization.

 Common Mistakes